Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Greatest Chinese Poets in History.

-Li Bai and Du Fu are respected as two of the greatest Chinese poets in history: Li Bai is as passionate and bright as the sun, and Du Fu is as deep and profound as the moon.
+Li Bai and Du Fu are respected as two of the greatest Chinese poets in history: Li Bai is as passionate and bright as the sun, and Du Fu is as profound as the moon.

 Immortal Poet — Li Bai